 AdventureSmith’s founder and president, Todd Smith, interviews the captain aboard the now-retired Coral Expeditions II during his family’s Great Barrier Reef Cruise in Australia.
 Learn about captaining a Great Barrier Reef small ship, including the currently in service Coral Discoverer.
+Read our guide to the best Great Barrier Reef Cruises.

 I have worked for many captains as a naturalist and guide and Captain Gary Walsh immediately struck me as a captain that I would want to work with.
 A naturalist himself, Captain Gary knows a lot about the area he sails and is passionate about giving his guests the best possible small ship cruise experience through the Great Barrier Reef off the Northern Coast of Australia.
 From my experience working with many captains over the years I have surmised what makes a great captain, and Captain Gary fit the bill.
 As a nice, worldly and approachable guy he made not only the wheelhouse, but the entire Coral Expeditions II ship an ideal place to be for a curious, nature-focused traveler like me to be.